project-chip/connectedhomeip/examples/lock-app/nrfconnect/README.md

 platform, and supports remote access and control of a simulated door lock over a low-power, 802.15.4 Thread network.

-When configured, the example becomes a CHIP accessory, that is a device that can be paired into an existing CHIP network and can be controlled by this network.
+The example behaves as a CHIP accessory, that is a device that can be paired into an existing CHIP network and can be controlled by this network.

 <hr>